Connor9115/autoBackup/README.md

 # EDIT
 Excuse me, one day I was eating spaghetti and a bit of it got on my code.
 I initially made this for a class when we were told to "give recommendations of an backup manager" so my smartass cooked up this in 15 minutes.
 Over time however it got a bit out of hand and turned into what you see here.
+I have since become a better speghetti cook with only small amounts of it leaking into my code.

 ## Original README
 # Description